MaxineHelsel/TerraQuest/README.md

 ### Alpha Version 15

 Added Version Designation to debug menu

 - This is to establish what branch your version was pulled from on the github

+Added Global Lighting

+- This can be used to set a day night cycle, so that night has a dark environment

+Added /lightlevel (/ll) command

+- This is just used to set the light level via command

 ### Alpha Version 14